Examine the physical processes, economics, and environmental impacts of energy use in Iceland.

 Climate | Environment

-Previous college-level coursework or background in engineering, economics, environmental science or studies, or related fields.
+Previous college-level coursework or background in engineering, economics, environmental science or studies, or related fields, as assessed by SIT.

 Key Topics of Study